Open Water Diver

 Jacques Cousteau called the Emerald Sea his favorite cold water dive region.
 To the uninformed, the waters of the Pacific Northwest might look dark, cold and barren.
 Those who understand our regional waters know we are blessed with a vibrant, dense and colorful underwater seascape.
 As divers in the Pacific Northwest, we know that wearing the right dive gear we can stay dry and warm while exploring our local rivers, lakes, and oceans AND travel from time to time to tropical destinations world-wide.

 Becoming a diver opens a door to a whole new world.
 Open your door and step through.

 NOTE: We offer private courses and online training to fit any schedule.
-Call Mark for details, 503-304-5383.
+Call Shawn for details, 503-304-5383.